 LD: When you compare comedy back then to now, how has it morphed over the years?
 Do you think there's a bit of a comedy renaissance these days?

 VF: It's overwhelming, actually.
-One of the things I like about the theme, and it was Art's theme in his book, Constant Comedy, it's relentless now.
+One of the things I like about the theme, and it was Art's theme in his book (and audiobook) Constant Comedy, it's relentless now.
 In a good way.
 You get comedy in bite-size pieces if you're following the right people on Twitter.

 Art, remember we called them "topicals"?
 We had a very little budget to produce original shows.
 Small, very small.
 We were running Benny Hill Marathons and B-level comedy movies, so we started doing these things called topicals.
 They were 30-second comedy pieces.
 Sometimes they were song parodies, sometimes they were visuals - statements on the day.
 That began to give us a good reputation.
 Now they're called tweets.
 I'm inundated with comedy from Netflix, from standup, from well-written pieces in media like Huffington Post.
 There's more of it, you just have to know yourself and filter out the stuff you don't think is funny.
 How do you do that?
 Your follow the right people on social media.
 The world is Comedy Central.
 It's just that you become the aggregator.